bugfloyd/texteller/readme.txt

 Initial release

 ## Upgrade Notice ##
-### 1.0 ###
+### 1.1.0 ###
-Now Texteller supports WordPress up to version 6.0 and WooCommerce 6.4.1!
+Now Texteller supports WooCommerce 6.5!
-Increased minimum required PHP version to 7.4 and minimum required WooCommerce version to 6.1
+New gateway: Spryng
+IMPORTANT: If you have PHP version below 7.4, you can download plugin version 0.1.3 from bit.ly/3yJQRUv which supports PHP 7.1 and above